1. Some Population Genetic Analysis to Get Us Started

 - q2 is the frequency of homozygous recessives (such as aa).

 The frequency of homozygous recessives is the key.
 That’s because the homozygous recessive phenotype has a known genotype.
 If you see an individual with a recessive phenotype, you know that individual’s genotype.
-For example, think of our mice in Woody Glen.
+For example, think of the mice in the sample population above.
 Because the albino allele (a) is recessive, any albino mouse has to have the genotype “aa.”
 If you count the frequency of albino mice, you know one of the expressions in the Hardy-Weinberg equation (q2).
 From there, you can figure out q (just by taking the square root of q2).
 And from there, you can figure out many other things about that population’s genetic structure (at least, for that gene).

 Again, let’s turn back to our population of 200 mice above.
 You discovered, through counting, that the frequency of albino mice (homozygous recessive mice with the “aa” genotype) was 0.49.